Italian Pronunciation

 As in English, c and g may be hard or soft.
 Each is hard when followed by a (different) consonant or by one of the vowels a, o or u and is soft when followed by e or i.
 The hard sounds are similar to English: g as in good, c as in car.
 Soft g is also similar to English, like the g in general.
 However Italian soft c is like English ch in chess.
 But there are some additional wrinkles:

-Here are examples of practically everything that can happen to a c. g is similar.
+Here are examples of practically everything that can happen to a c. g and sc are similar.

 Italian letters soundexample word